 - Buying longer lasting goods that can be repaired is starting to reap rewards now, both in terms of replacement and disposal costs

 - Mending/ darning clothes means we don’t have to replace clothes as often as before, particularly socks!

-- I’ve found repurpose items is a great way to avoid buying new items, e.g. yoghurt pots as seedling pots
+- I’ve found repurposing items is a great way to avoid buying new stuff, e.g. yoghurt pots as seedling pots

 - Using the library saves us a fortune on books and movie rental